 In the Account type list, select Child, then tap or click OK.

-Enter the email address of the person who you would like to add as a parent, then tap or click Send request.
+Enter the email address of the person you'd like to add to your family as an adult, then tap or click Send invitation.

-Next: Setting limits for when and how your child uses the PC
+Next: Set the right limits for your child